-In High School, I joined programs to prepare myself for a career in healthcare provision.
-The programs included the ‘shadowing’ of various health professionals in a hospital and confirmed my already strong desire to become a dentist.
-I have worked as a volunteer in dentists’ offices observing a wide variety of procedures, gaining an understanding of the roles of their staff members and providing general assistance.
-These experiences have provided me with a good basic understanding of dental techniques, the operation of a dentist’s office and of the dental health environment in the US.
-I have also undertaken much informal reading about dentistry and am excited at the rapid and continuing developments in techniques and materials that are occurring and am very keen to assist in the research bringing about these continuing advances.
+Dentistry appeals to me because of its breadth: involving aesthetics, pain relief, corrective surgery, and oral and dental disease prevention.
+I am aware that the aging of the population will have a direct effect on dentistry.
+I come from a culture where the aged are treated with great respect.
+I look forward to working with the elderly, especially those in difficult financial circumstances and underserved communities.
+I intend to work in an underserved community and do all I can to educate its members on the importance of oral hygiene routines.
+In High School, I joined programs to prepare me for a career in healthcare provision.
+The plan included shadowing various health professionals in a hospital and confirming my desire to become a dentist.
+I have volunteered in dentists’ offices, observing a wide variety of procedures, understanding the roles of their staff members, and providing general assistance.
+These experiences have provided me with an excellent basic understanding of dental techniques, the operation of a dentist’s office, and the dental health environment in the US.
+I have also undertaken much informal reading about dentistry.
+I am excited at the rapid and continuing developments in techniques and materials and am keen to assist in the research bringing about these continuing advances.

 I know many people are reluctant to find themselves in the dentist’s chair out of apprehension and fear of pain.
 Interpersonal skills and the ability to inspire confidence in patients and empathize with them are almost as necessary as technical knowledge and skills.
 I believe that I have the natural characteristics to enable me to do so successfully.
 I have happily studied, worked, and socialized with people of many cultural and social backgrounds.